Daisuke Jigen: Personality

-Jigen is the "big brother" of the group, and often serves as the voice of reason to Lupin's impulsiveness, as he must because of his friendship with Lupin as well as out of sheer professionalism.
-However, he has long since resigned himself to having to go along with the craziest of schemes.
-Jigen, like the rest of the Lupin gang, is adept with disguises and can pilot virtually any motorized vehicle.
-He is also a tough hand-to-hand opponent, capable of knocking out an attacker with one blow.
+Jigen serves as the "big brother" of the group and often acts as the voice of reason to Lupin's impulsiveness—partly out of friendship and partly out of sheer professionalism.
+Nevertheless, he has long since accepted that he will inevitably be dragged into even the most outrageous schemes.
+Like the rest of the Lupin gang, Jigen is skilled in the use of disguises and can pilot virtually any motorized vehicle.
+He is also a formidable hand-to-hand combatant, capable of knocking out an attacker with a single blow.

-While his racial origins may be in question, Jigen was at one time a famed bodyguard and assassin for many American criminal mobs.
-Of several stories regarding his past, the most popular has him an American mobster who moved to Japan on the lam; there he adopted a Japanese identity and name ("Jigen" is the conventional Japanese word for "dimension", not a name).
-According to Lupin, Jigen's hobbies are limited due to his stay-at-home preference.
-When he does go out, he usually attends target practice, visits a favorite bar, plays poker, enjoys a boxing match or eats at a chop house-style restaurant.
+Although his racial origins remain ambiguous, Jigen was once a renowned bodyguard and assassin for several American criminal mobs.
+Among the various accounts of his past, the most popular story portrays him as an American mobster who fled to Japan while on the run.
+There, he adopted a Japanese identity and the name "Jigen," which is actually the Japanese word for "dimension", rather than a traditional personal name.
+According to Lupin, Jigen has few hobbies, largely due to his preference for staying at home.
+When he does go out, he usually attends target practice, visits a favorite bar, plays poker, enjoys a boxing match, or eats at a chop house-style restaurant.
 He also has a weakness for Spaghetti Westerns, lounging, classical music (except in Episodes 79 and 89 of Part 2), and hearty American food.

-Jigen's most obvious pastime is smoking; there is hardly a time when he not seen with a cigarette, usually one bent in a number of directions.
+Jigen's most obvious pastime is smoking; there is hardly a time when he is not seen with a cigarette, usually one bent in several directions.
 His preferred brands have been Pall Mall Filter Longs or Marlboro Red.
 He is also seen occasionally smoking a briar pipe.
 As well, Jigen enjoys drinking scotch, bourbon, vodka, beer and occasionally fine wines; he has a "heavyweight's" resistance to intoxication.

 The Tokyo Pop releases of the original Lupin manga note in their preface that Jigen's appearance and temperament are based on the actor James Coburn, especially Coburn's role, Britt, in The Magnificent Seven.
 This has been confirmed by Monkey Punch during a 2003 Dallas, Texas anime convention interview.
 In a television documentary celebrating the manga's history, Monkey Punch stated he based the Jigen/Lupin relationship on Alain Delon and Charles Bronson's teaming in the 1968 film Adieu l'ami.

-ADDENDUM: TMS Entertainment's 2023's anime release of the series Lupin Zero indicates Lupin and Jigen were children together in mid 1960's Japan, with Jigen having access to guns and well-developed marksmanship.
+Addendum: 2023's anime series Lupin Zero indicates Lupin and Jigen were children together in mid 1960's Japan, with Jigen having access to guns and well-developed marksmanship.
 Whether this series is considered canon has yet to be revealed.

 Appearances

 Manga

 Jigen first appeared in chapter 7 of the manga "Magician" (魔術師, Majutsushi) in which he and his partner Lupin encounter a man named Pycal of whom they must defeat.
-In the end, Pycal’s fate is left ambiguous as soon as Lupin manages to replicate one of his magic tricks against him.
+In the end, Pycal's fate is left ambiguous as soon as Lupin manages to replicate one of his magic tricks against him.